 As with most retirement plans the contributions are tax deductible, tax deferred and require minimum distributions at a certain point in the individual’s retirement.
 This article explains these basic rules.

 It is important for the reader to understand that the primary benefit associated with any retirement plan is time value of money.
 By utilizing time and the compounding of earnings, retirement plans can generate significant financial resources upon retirement.
-So the earlier you begin to save, the greater the value time will yield.
+The earlier you begin to save, the greater the value time will yield.
 Deciding to save after age 50 creates concern for inadequate funds upon retirement.
-So start early and consistently save every year.
+Start early and consistently save every year.

 The Internal Revenue Service under Code Section 408 allows three types of IRA accounts.
 The first and very common with small business is the Simplified Employee Pension (SEP) under Code Section 408(k).
 With this type of plan, the employee deposits earnings into a traditional IRA account via a payroll deduction.
 A second type of small business IRA based plan is the Savings Incentive Match Plan for Employees or SIMPLE under Code Section 408(p).
 Finally the most commonly known form is the traditional IRA under Code Section 219.
 This traditional form is handled and managed by the taxpayer directly and does not involve the employer.